Is it too cold outside to run my AC?

-I think65° is the lowest.
+I think 65° is the lowest.
 When you say it turns on then turns off, then turns on, are you talking about just the outdoor unit, or the whole system?
-I suppose if the charge is low or if it's cool out the outdoor unit could cycle on pressure, but the indoor fan should stay on the whole time.
-If the indoor fan is cycle on and off like that something else is going on.
+I suppose if the charge is low, or if it's cool out, the outdoor unit could cycle on pressure, but the indoor fan should stay on the whole time.
+If the indoor fan is cycling on and off like that, something else is going on.

-Of course, I don't know what system you have or how it's wired, just my 2 cents.
+Of course, I don't know what system you have or how it's wired, just my two cents.

 I'd wait till it warmed up, like 70° to be safe.
 Then see what they find.

-If the installation has been paid for (and even if it isn't), the installer should have ran, not walked to the job to check it out.
-Even if it was too cool out.
+If the installation has been paid for (and even if it isn't), the installer should have run, not walked, to the job to check it out.
+Even if it was too cool outside.
 And I don't see that THAT was a problem.
 Just showing up and looking at the installation will make the customer feel like someone cares.
 Obviously, this installer doesn't care a lot because now that "I" know that the owner will post questions on The Wall, shows me that he knows just a little bit more than your average Ranger.

 The fact that the installer suggested that sometimes, the units aren't charged enough from the factory and may need more liquid, WTF?
 They always need more liquid.
 That's what the gauges are for.
 Was it even filled upon install?

-Because the owner couldn't be bothered he now has an upset customer.
+Because the company owner couldn't be bothered, he now has an upset customer.
 If the owner calls someone else and there is a problem, he won't be covered.

 The customer wouldn't be posting here if the owner had taken the time to go by and put in an appearance.
 A good customer relations practice.

-The bottom line most unit now come with txv that maintain evaporator superheat and one could also weigh in the charge for the customer that has to have it now.
+The bottom line is that most units now come with TXV that maintain evaporator superheat, and one could also weigh in the charge for the customer that has to have it now.

-Again I prefer to wait when there is a greater load place on the ac bc, I would like to see all the numbers with a wet coil verse a dry coil.I also like how much easier it is to dail one in with a load verses no load.
+Again, I prefer to wait until there is a greater load placed on the AC because I would like to see all the numbers with a wet coil verses a dry coil.I also like how much easier it is to dial one in with a load verses no load.

-Also with regard to the thermostat, the person who explained it to me did not fully understand its capabilities - he explained it as a 5-2 thermostat.
-The box indicated it was 5-1-1 which was preferable because our Saturday and Sunday schedules are very different and we could befit from a 5-1-1.
+Also with regard to the thermostat, the person who explained it to me did not fully understand its capabilities.
+He explained it as a 5-2 thermostat.
+The box indicated it was 5-1-1 which was preferable because our Saturday and Sunday schedules are very different, and we could befit from a 5-1-1.
 He stated that it was 5-2 and thought we would need a different thermostat for 5-1-1.
 He did not know why the box listed it as 5-2 or 5-1-1.
-Luckily the electrician left the box and the install guide (and not just the users guide which makes no mention of changing any of the settings via the service mode) which explained how to go into the service mode and program it to go into 5-1-1 mode.
-If I had not seen the box I would have never known it was capable of 5-1-1.
+Luckily, the electrician left the box and the installation guide (and not just the user's guide, which makes no mention of changing any of the settings via the service mode), which explained how to go into the service mode and program it to go into 5-1-1 mode.
+If I had not seen the box, I would have never known it was capable of 5-1-1.
 It was not the electrician who explained the thermostat operation.
 He had already left.
 I'm sure he would have known how to change the mode from 5-2 to 5-1-1.